 CASSA partners with local and international financial institutions to offer customers long-term micro-mortgages and with providers of water filters, water pumps, solar panels, smokeless stoves and building materials to ensure uninterrupted supply.
 To take its business model to scale, the enterprise is using a grant from the Swiss Re Foundation to hire more personnel and launch a wide-ranging marketing campaign.

 CASSA customers and the regions where they live stand to benefit from the construction of adequate, sustainable housing and the retrofitting of existing housing stock, from improved health and psychological well-being to economic development and ecosystem services.
-The enterprise’s long-term goal is to build 75 000 new homes and retrofit 50 000 existing ones, benefiting 700 000 customers, creating 50 000 jobs and reducing carbon emissions by 700 000 tonnes per year.
+With the support of the Foundation, CASSA has developed a scalable model to expand sustainable construction at the bottom of the pyramid in partnership with MFIs.